tc39/proposal-eventual-send/README.md

    * ***fallback behaviors*** for absent traps, implemented in terms of the remaining traps.

-Following this analogy, this proposal adds internal eventual-send methods to all promises, provides default behaviors for unhandled promises, and introduces handled promises whose handlers provide traps for these methods.
+Following this analogy, this proposal adds internal eventual-send methods to all promises, provides default behaviors for undelegated promises, and introduces delegated promises whose handlers provide traps for these methods.

-A new constructor, `HandledPromise`, enables the creation of handled promises.
+A new static method, `Promise.delegate`, enables the creation of delegated promises.
 The static methods below are static methods of this constructor.

 | Internal Method | Static Method |